 Targets physical symptoms get as well

 Psychosomatic illnesses cause physical symptoms that lack a medical explanation.
 These illnesses are entirely rooted in mind.
 Chronic depression is one of the mental illnesses that can trigger physical symptoms as well.
 Therapy becomes vital when such symptoms start appearing, like lethargy, migraine, insomnia, indigestion, etc. This way, therapy does save not only your mind but also your body.
 Once your mental disorder is handled via therapy, your physical symptoms will automatically start disappearing.
+In the case of major depressive disorders, TMS therapy might be of tremendous help, as well.

 Gives you a new perspective